Registration Dossier

 Additional information

 Chloroethane is a gaseous substance and thus will mainly distribute to the air if released to the environment.
 There is no intended release of the substance to soil during its lifecycle.
-An exposure of the terrestrial compartment is therefore not anticipated.
+An exposure of the terrestrial compartment is therefore not anticipated and risk assessment based on EPM indicates no risks for the soil compartment (see waiving for details).

-One study investigating the effect of chloroethane to terrestrial plants is available.
-The test investigated the effect of the substance on emergence and growth of the plant species Avena sativa and Lepidum sativum.
+A relevant supporting study investigating the effect of chloroethane to terrestrial plants is available.
+The study was performed according to OECD 208 (Terrestrial Plant Test: Seedling Emergence and Seedling Growth Test) modified for atmospheric exposure.
+The effect of chloroethane on the emergence and growth of the plant species Avena sativa and Lepidium sativum were investigated.
 The plants were exposed to the gas at concentrations of 10 and 100 ppmv in a closed chamber.
-The test was terminated after 14 days.
-Avena sativa was not affected by the substance.
-Whereas the growth of Lepidum sativum was reduced by 20% compared to control.
-Thus, the EC50(14d) for both plant species is > 100 ppmv.
+Nominal test concentrations were analytically verified and confirmed.
+The test was terminated after 17 days.
+Avena sativa was not affected by the substance, whereas the growth of Lepidium sativum was reduced by 20% at the highest concentration of 100 ppmv (statistically significant; LOEC).

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.